 - You watch a lot of videos on your phone and crave a screen that’ll do them justice

 Convinced the iPhone 8 Plus is the one for you?
 Here’s all our best iPhone 8 Plus deals.

-As in previous years, Apple has kept selling older versions of its iPhone at a lower price point.
-The iPhone 7 has many of the same features as the iPhone 8, but with a much lower SIM–free price tag.
+Now this is going back a bit.
+The iPhone 7 was released in 2016.
+While it has many of the same features as the iPhone 8, it comes with a much lower SIM–free price tag.

 What’s good about the iPhone 7

 As we say, the iPhone 7 and 8 certainly have a lot in common.
 Both have a great single-lens camera and come with the same LCD screen that’s great for watching videos without taking up too much room in your pocket.